 The report will be structured based on the field research.
 The details of the field research are shown below.
 The field research details will be defined in the methodology stage of the assignment in consultation with key stakeholders.
-It is estimated to complete this activity in 20 days.
+The report is expected but not limited to respond to the questions below and cover stated data.

-Meso-level analysis of the potential direct and indirect sex-based discrimination in the process within which the

-SMEs become cognizant of the importance of di gital transformation and start and then excel in implementing DT programmes Questions Data to be gothered - Data to be gathered Agents: Gather data on the main agents involved in DT processes with their, Who are the agents involved in the process?
+Meso-level analysis of the potential direct and indirect sex-based discrimination in the process within which the SMEs become cognizant of the importance of digital transformation and start and then excel in implementing DT programmes Questions Data to be gathered Agents: Gather data on the main agents involved in DT processes with their, Who are the agents involved in the process?
 (1) organizational roles, (2) sex & age and other relevant demographic data, What are the codes of femininity and masculinity (3) professional and organizational identity narratives (of underlying the existing formal and informal women and men) position/role divisions?
-(4) motivation narratives on "engaging with digital • technologies" (of women and men) Process: Gather data on the process with stages and in terms of the dynamics of (self-)designation of the actors involved Can we identify different stages of the process of (1) Different stages in the process engaging with DT programmes in SMEs from (2) main "channels and networks of information and the strategic perspective of revealing the sex- collaboration" (formal and informal) (of women and based patterns (i.e. awareness; organizational men) discussion; decision making; initiation; (3) Organizational assignment behavior (who assigns progress)? who to the management of the process and why) progress): who to the management of the process and why) What are the main factors impacting (self-) designation of the actors that lead the DT process in SMEs?
+(4) motivation narratives on "engaging with digital technologies" (of women and men) Process: Gather data on the process with stages and in terms of the dynamics of (self-)designation of the actors involved Can we identify different stages of the process of (1) Different stages in the process engaging with DT programmes in SMEs from (2) main "channels and networks of information and the strategic perspective of revealing the sex- collaboration" (formal and informal) (of women and based patterns (i.e. awareness; organizational men) discussion; decision making; initiation; (3) Organizational assignment behavior (who assigns progress)? who to the management of the process and why) Wilest and the major forten immediate (16) What are the main factors impacting (self-) designation of the actors that lead the DT process in SMEs?

 The scope of the data gathering will be limited to the tourism and industry sector SMEs.
-The field research planned to be conducted in the project implementation provinces: Kocaeli, Bursa, Konya.
+The field research will be conducted in the project implementation pilot provinces.